lpereira/hardinfo/README.md

 Most things in HardInfo are detected automatically.
 However, some things depends on manual set up.
 They are:

+### Usb listing

+Recent distributions does not ship anymore usbutils by default, currently usbutils package must provide the `lsusb` command to right working of the usb information module.

 ### Sensors

 **lm-sensors**: If your computer is compatible with lm-sensors module, use by example the